Marcell Ozuna Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 11th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 8.8 K/9, which ranks 11th in the league.

-- The Reds have a 4.86 team ERA that ranks 27th across all MLB pitching staffs.
+- The Reds have a 4.93 team ERA that ranks 27th among all league pitching staffs.

-- Weaver makes the start for the Reds, his 12th of the season.
-He is 1-2 with a 6.47 ERA and 50 strikeouts through 57 2/3 innings pitched.
+- Ashcraft (3-5) takes the mound for the Reds in his 14th start of the season.
+He's put together a 6.78 ERA in 65 2/3 innings pitched, with 50 strikeouts.

-- In his most recent appearance on Sunday, the right-hander threw five innings against the Houston Astros, giving up five earned runs while surrendering 10 hits.
+- His last time out was on Thursday, June 8 against the Los Angeles Dodgers, when the righty threw 2 2/3 innings, surrendering three earned runs while giving up three hits.

-- In 11 games this season, the 29-year-old has a 6.47 ERA and 7.9 strikeouts per nine innings, while allowing a batting average of .302 to his opponents.
+- The 25-year-old has a 6.78 ERA and 6.9 strikeouts per nine innings across 13 games this season, while giving up a batting average of .288 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.